karthikv/my-style/README.md

 styles.
 Pressing control + m once more will hide the textarea, but your contents will still be retained.

+To speed up the process of styling, if you hold alt while clicking an element, a selector for that element will automatically be appended to the textarea editor.
+With this, you can circumvent the time it takes to inspect the element to find how to target it.

 ## Installation
 You may install My Style at the
 [Chrome Web Store](https://chrome.google.com/webstore/detail/my-style/ljdhjpmbnkbengahefamnhmegbdifhlb).